andyeske/FOFA/README.md

-# Fuel-Optimal Aircraft Allocation in the Brazilian Domestic Air Transportation System
+# Fuel-Optimal Fleet Assignment in the Brazilian Domestic Air Transportation System

-In this repository, we provide an overview of the processed datasets and optimization code behind the fuel-optimal aircraft allocation (FOAA) model, and detail its implementation on the domestic Brazilian air transportation system as a case study.
+In this repository, we provide an overview of the processed datasets and optimization code behind the fuel-optimal fleet assignment (FOFA) model, and detail its implementation on the domestic Brazilian air transportation system as a case study.

-## Fuel-Optimal Aircraft Allocation (FOAA) Model
+## Fuel-Optimal Fleet Assignment (FOFA) Model

 ### Table of Contents